Image of clouds, a lock, a folder, and a shield to illustrate zero trust security

 Zero Trust Network Access (ZTNA)

 Zero Trust Network Access (ZTNA) serves as a fundamental and strategic element within the broader framework of Zero Trust Architecture.
-This innovative approach upholds the core tenet of “verify first, connect second,” forging a digital perimeter fortified by stringent security measures.
+This approach upholds the core tenet of “verify first, connect second” to create a digital perimeter fortified by stringent security measures.

 Zero Trust Application Access (ZTAA)